create3000/x_ite/docs/_posts/components/Interpolation/SplineScalarInterpolator.md

 SplineScalarInterpolator performs non-linear interpolation among paired lists of float values and velocities to produce an SFFloat value_changed output event.

-The SplineScalarInterpolator node belongs to the **Interpolation** component and its container field is *children.* It is available since X3D version 3.2 or later.
+The SplineScalarInterpolator node belongs to the **Interpolation** component and its default container field is *children.* It is available since X3D version 3.2 or later.

 ## Hierarchy